statebacked/headless/site/docs/features/rating.md

 ## Parameters

-- `orgId`: The ID for the State Backed organization that you installed the feature in (printed when running `npx @statebacked/headless install unauthenticated-ratings`)
+- `orgId`: The ID for the State Backed organization that you installed the feature in (printed when running `npx @statebacked/headless install unauthenticated-rating`)
 - `itemId`: The ID of the item being rated
 - `userId?`: The optional ID of the current user.
 If not provided, a random ID will be used and stored in `localStorage`.
 - `localStorageKey?`: The optional key to use to store the user ID in `localStorage`.
-Defaults to "headless-rating-user-id".
+Defaults to "headless-user-id".

 ## Return properties